Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Enforcing Multivariate Consistency through Latent-Space Constraints

 where \( m \) is the number of latent variables, and \( k_{j,i} \) denotes the inverse variance of the reanalysis error for the \( j \)-th latent variable at time step \( i \), serving as a weighting factor in the loss.
-Since the true atmospheric state is not available, it is difficult to obtain accurate estimates of this variance.
-In practice, we follow a strategy inspired by the NLL loss and directly learn the log-variance $\log \sigma_{j,i}^2$ of the reanalysis error for each latent variable during training.
-Therefore, the final loss function we propose for training the model-space forecast model with latent-space constraints is:

-The distinction between training DFMs with model‑space and latent‑space constraints is illustrated in Fig.~\ref{fig:conception}.
-It is important to note that the loss function in Eq.~\eqref{eq:nll_latent_loss} serves as a practical surrogate rather than an exact replacement for the model-space objective of Eq.~\eqref{eq:theta_loss}, with its accuracy depending on how well the three assumptions hold.
-Thus, despite prior empirical support, it remains critical to verify that the AE approximately satisfies these conditions before applying latent-space constraints.

-We emphasize that the way a latent-space loss (Eq.~\eqref{eq:weighted_latent_loss}) enforces multivariate consistency is fundamentally different from an idealized model-space loss (Eq.~\eqref{eq:theta_loss}).
-The latent-space loss is evaluated on the low-dimensional atmospheric manifold learned by a nonlinear ML model, thereby constraining optimization to a more physically realistic space.
-In contrast, the model-space loss has higher degrees of freedom and depends on complex, evolving covariance structures to enforce multivariate consistency.
+However, as the true atmospheric state is unavailable, the reanalysis uncertainty in latent space is difficult to quantify directly.
+One possible approximation is to estimate it from the ERA5 analysis ensemble~\cite{hersbachERA5GlobalReanalysis2020}, but this would substantially increase computational cost and implementation complexity.
+Here, we cast the optimization across latent variables as a multitask learning problem and adopt a multitask negative log-likelihood (NLL) objective~\cite{cipollaMultitaskLearningUsing2018a} to learn the weighting parameters automatically.
+Specifically, we assume that the forecast error of each latent variable follows an independent zero-mean Gaussian distribution with variance $\sigma_{j,i}^2$.
+Under this assumption, we parameterize the corresponding log-variance, $\log \sigma_{j,i}^2$, and jointly optimize it with the model parameters using the following loss function:

+This NLL loss replaces hand-tuned weights with data-driven uncertainty estimates, and can likewise be used in place of the model-space MSE in Eq.~\ref{eq:weighted_mse}.

+These derivations show that DFM training can enforce complex multivariate consistency in the high-dimensional model space through a simple latent-space MSE objective, provided that three conditions are satisfied: 1) the AE has a small reconstruction error; 2) the AE encoding–decoding process is approximately affine during training; and 3) the error covariance is approximately diagonal in the AE latent space.
+Fig.~\ref{fig:fig1}A illustrates the distinction between DFM training under model-space and latent-space losses.
+For clarity, we denote the DFM trained with latent-space constraints as the DFM-LC, and the model trained with model-space constraints as the DFM-MC.